numberplates/plateit-api-docs/objects/order.md

 `https://data.plateit.co.uk/v3/orders`

-The order object is the outermost parent resource that represents an order.
+The Order object is the outermost parent resource that represents an order.
 Most of its attributes are read-only and are automatically updated when changes to the child resources occur, for example, when a [plate](/objects/order-package-plate.md) is added to a [package](/objects/order-package.md) that belongs to an order.

 ## Data References